btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-LightningNetwork.md

 ### How to change from c-lightning to LND or vice-versa?

 :::warning
-LND and c-lightning are two seperate products/services.
-Be sure to have closed all channels and removed both on-chain and Lightning funds from the node before switching from one to the other.
+Be sure to have closed all channels and removed both on-chain and Lightning funds from the Lightning node before switching from one to the other.

 :::